Frequently asked questions

 - Boundary can use Vault as an OIDC provider to enable sign-in with Vault's supported auth methods (even non-OIDC auth methods like Active Directory kerberos/LDAP).
 This scenario is walked through in this tutorial.

-- OSS Boundary can use Vault as the external KMS that serves as Boundary's root of trust.
+- Boundary Community Edition can use Vault as the external KMS that serves as Boundary's root of trust.
 More information on this use case can be found here.

 Boundary supports OIDC authentication, which allows support for many popular IdPs like Okta, Azure AD, Auth0, etc. For non-OIDC authentication protocols (such as LDAP), users can also log in with an OIDC bridge identity provider such as Vault's OIDC bridge capabilities released in 1.9, Dex, or various others.